petar-nikolic125/Portfolio1/replit.md

 ## Overview

-This is a modern single-page personal portfolio application designed with minimalist aesthetics inspired by premium business card design.
-The application showcases professional information, work experience, education, skills, and projects in an elegant, responsive interface.
+This is an elite software engineer portfolio application designed to showcase Petar Nikolić as a top-tier polyglot systems engineer.
+The portfolio features sophisticated dark theme aesthetics, interactive 3D elements, comprehensive project categorization, and professional-grade micro-interactions that convey technical excellence and attention to detail.

 ## System Architecture